 Orkney’s ancient walls stand the test of time

-One day at work, stuck inside four walls, head in a spin, had me climbing walls.
+One day at work, head in a spin, had me climbing walls.
 How to decompress?
 Build walls of course.
 Rather than drive straight home, I called past a local farm where I often indulge my passion for building dry stone walls.

 See more details on the Orkney’s ancient attractions at the following links: